learn-co-curriculum/hs-strings-mini-lab/README.md

 ---

 ### String methods
-Create a new file called strings.rb and write your answers in that file.
+Create a new file called `strings.rb` and write your answers in that file.

 ### What will the methods below print out?

-1. "racecar".reverse
+**Hint:** If you're not sure - open up your terminal and type `irb` to start up interactive ruby.
+Then copy and paste the methods below to see what gets output.

-2. "i am super excited about coding!".upcase
+1. "i am super excited about coding!".upcase

+2. "racecar".reverse

 3. "Hi!
 My name is, Joe".swapcase